-That is t2g.
-And then what we find is that of these six linear combinations, two of them, shown right here, have the correct phase properties to make bonding and antibonding combinations by interacting with d z squared and d x squared minus y squared.
+That is t(2g).
+And then, what we find is that of these six linear combinations, two of them, shown right here, have the correct phase properties to make bonding and antibonding combinations by interacting with d z squared and d x squared minus y squared.

 We show that down here.

-And this one, this antibonding case is eg*.
+And this one, this antibonding case is e g star.
 And let's just quickly look at them.

-That is the reason why the eg set, derived from our set of d-orbitals, is marked with an asterisk.
+That is the reason why the e(g) set, derived from our set of d orbitals, is marked with an asterisk.

 Let's just look at those.

-Here we have dz2 making a nice bonding combination.
+Here, we have d z squared making a nice bonding combination.

 Now, that is not the entire diagram.